Jameshughes2009/csforjs-17/Develop/Matching-Email.md

 - In this example there is no OR Operator that is used
 - General Syntax `|`
 ### Character Classes
+Character Classes are short regex expression that apply to a spefifc set of chartacter
+- The Email Function in regex uses two `\d` and `..`
+- Character Classes are general defined with in square brackets `[]`
+-

 ### Flags